signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Create two data frames corresponding to the above fake data using the previously calculated mean rating.
 (For the fake movie and user respectively, use a movie ID and user ID which are both 1 greater than their respective maximum values in the entire dataset.)
 When creating the fake user who has rated every movie, allow the movie IDs to range from 1 to the maximum movie ID in the dataset (which will include movie IDs not present in the dataset).
 The fake user should not have a rating for the fake movie.

 * Perturb the ratings of the fake data slightly by adding a normally distributed noise term with mean 0 and standard deviation 0.01.
-Add your fake data to the training data frame, which should increase in size by **9994 rows**.
+Add your fake data to the training data frame, which should increase in size by **9992 rows**.

 Next, we need to create a matrix containing rating data for (user, movie) pairs.
 We can store this as a *sparse* matrix, which is a special data structure designed for handling matrices where only a minority of the entries are filled in (because each user has only rated a small number of movies).

-* Use `Incomplete()` to generate a sparse ratings matrix with one row per user ID and one column per movie ID.
+* Use `Incomplete()` to generate a sparse ratings matrix with one row per user ID and one column per movie ID (including the perturbed fake data).
 The resulting matrix should have **6041 rows** and **3953 columns**.

 Using collaborative filtering
 =============================